rajat2138/theassessor/README.md

 The whole project is my own work.

-### Project Description
+# Project Description
   ● Built a responsive web app which can handle online exams and related work.

   ● Developed routes along with JSON to handle authentication (login, register and logout) for institutes and students using Node.js based server side

-  ● Created routes for institutions to initialize tests, add questions, edit tests, and view results and routes for students to take tests and view results.
+  ● Created routes for institutions to initialize tests, add questions, edit tests, and view results and routes for students to take tests and view results

-  ● Conceptualized frontend of application utilizing HTML, CSS and Bootstrap on Client-Side ● Utilized Mongo Cloud as database for the application and used Mongoose for database related work ● Deployed application on Heroku Cloud, and updating app actively using Git and Heroku CLI ● Being used by 1 school with their 550+ registered students
+  ● Conceptualized frontend of application utilizing HTML, CSS and Bootstrap on Client-Side

+  ● Utilized Mongo Cloud as database for the application and used Mongoose for database related work

+  ● Deployed application on Heroku Cloud, and updating app actively using Git and Heroku CLI

+  ● Being used by 1 school with their 550+ registered students